 Method 2 which uses a properly specified measurement model that includes the direct effects performs much better, however biases are found with this 3step method as well when the entropy is 0.6.
 In contrast, the 3-step procedure performed very well at that entropy level when direct effects were not present.
 Method 2 can also suffer from incorrect classification but to a much smaller extent than Method 1.
 In this situation even with all direct effects included the effect of X on U is not captured completely because the measurement model does not include the effect of X on C, which will have to be absorbed by the direct effects.
-That may lead to misestimation of some of the parameters which in turn will lead to biases in the formation of the latent classes and biases in the auxiliary model estimation.13
+That may lead to misestimation of some of the parameters which in turn will lead to biases in the formation of the latent classes and biases in the auxiliary model estimation.6 The use of Mplus to carry out this approach is illustrated in Appendix O.

 The 1-step approach performs well in all cases.
-The analyses indicate that the 3-step approach has a limited ability to deal with direct effects and thus when substantial direct effects are found, those effects should be included in the measurement model for the latent class variable even with the 3-step approach.
+This finding indicates that the 3-step approach has a limited ability to deal with direct effects and thus when substantial direct effects are found, those effects should be included in the measurement model for the latent class variable even with the 3-step approach.
 In the above simulation study the direct effects are quite large and in many practical applications the direct effect could be much smaller.
 Further exploration is necessary to evaluate the performance of the 3-step methods for various levels of direct effect.